vaiosstyl/bibook/bibook/pairwise/needleman.md

 ![max(0+1,-1+-1,-1+-1)=1](./img/nw_short_9.png)
 ![max(-1+-1,-2+-1,1+-1)=0](./img/nw_short_10.png)

 Filling in the matrix.
 We fill in the elements recursively, in a row-wise manner.
-Each cell's value is evaluated using equation {eq}`nw-recursion`.
+Each cell's value is evaluated using Equation {eq}`nw-recursion`.
 The values of each recursion is spelled out under each subfigure.
 We store trackers of which step we used to reach a certain cell, indicated by red arrows.
 Note that for some cells there are multiple optimal steps, i.e. paths that have the same score.
 :::

 Given the filled in matrix, we can now track the optimal path from the bottom right element of the matrix, following the arrows back to the top-left element, as shown in {numref}`fig-nw-bt`.